captn3m0/codechef/_problems/medium/ALOST.md

     current: 1493557447
 layout: problem
 ---
-All submissions for this problem are available.###  Read problems statements in [Mandarin Chinese](http://www.codechef.com/download/translated/LTIME36/mandarin/ALOST.pdf), [Russian](http://www.codechef.com/download/translated/LTIME36/russian/ALOST.pdf) and [Vietnamese](http://www.codechef.com/download/translated/LTIME36/vietnamese/ALOST.pdf) as well.
+All submissions for this problem are available.###  Read problems statements in [Mandarin Chinese ](http://www.codechef.com/download/translated/LTIME36/mandarin/ALOST.pdf), [Russian](http://www.codechef.com/download/translated/LTIME36/russian/ALOST.pdf) and [Vietnamese](http://www.codechef.com/download/translated/LTIME36/vietnamese/ALOST.pdf) as well.

 Akhil has an array consisting of **N** positive integers.
 As we know that there are **(N\*(N+1))/2** non-empty contiguous subarrays in an array of size **N**.
 Akhil found that exactly **E** of the contiguous subarrays had even sum and remaining **O = (N\*(N+1))/2 - E** have odd sum.